chakchurina/embedding-model-selection/README.md

 The labeling should align with your objectives.
 For example, assessing search quality might involve tagging query-document pairs with relevance scores.
 The amount of required data depends on task complexity, and it’s crucial to account for rare edge cases that might be underrepresented in your dataset.

-If you already have relevant data, make use of it. f annotation costs are unreasonably high, exploring alternative evaluation approaches might be a good idea.
+If you already have relevant data, make use of it.
+But if annotation costs are unreasonably high, exploring alternative evaluation approaches might be a good idea.

 ### User History